-- Nuevo Crédito MIVIVIENDA - Crédito MICONSTRUCCIÓN - Crédito MICASA MÁS - Crédito MITERRENO - Crédito MIHOGAR (\\) - Crédito MIVIVIENDA Estandarizado (\\) - Crédito MIVIVIENDA Tradicional (\\) - Crédito Complementario Techo Propio (Complementary financing to the BFH) - Servicio de Cobertura de Riesgo Crediticio y Premio al Buen Pagador (Financiamiento de las Instituciones Financieras Intermediarias) Service of Credit Risk Coverage and Good Payer Award (Funding to Intermediary Financial Institutions, hereafter "IFI") (\\) - (\\) As of December 31, 2017 and 2016, these loans have been discontinued and outstanding receivable balances remain, Note 7.
-CRC-PBP services and Crédito MIVIVIENDA Estandarizado were discontinued in November 2009, Crédito MIHOGAR was discontinued in August 2009, as well as Crédito MIVIVIENDA Tradicional in May 2006. - (ii) Techo Propio Program Management of the Household Housing Bonus (BFH) The subsidy under the Techo Propio program is granted in three modalities: (i) acquisition of a new home (AVN); (ii) construction on owned lot (CSP); and (iii) house renovations (MV).
+- Nuevo Crédito MIVIVIENDA - Crédito MICONSTRUCCIÓN () - Crédito MICASA MÁS () - Crédito MITERRENO - Crédito MIHOGAR () - Crédito MIVIVIENDA Estandarizado () - Crédito MIVIVIENDA Tradicional () - Crédito Complementario Techo Propio (Complementary financing to the BFH) - Servicio de Cobertura de Riesgo Crediticio y Premio al Buen Pagador (Financiamiento de las Instituciones Financieras Intermediarias) Service of Credit Risk Coverage and Good Payer Award (Funding to Intermediary Financial Institutions, hereafter "IFI")() - () As of December 31, 2018 and 2017, these products have been discontinued; the balances correspond only to outstanding receivable balances, see note 6.
+The products Crédito MICONSTRUCCIÓN and Crédito MICASA MAS were repealed by the Board's Agreement No.01-20D-2017 dated August 24, 2017; likewise, an adaptation period was allowed until December 31, 2017 to cease its granting.
+The CRC PBP service and the Credito MIVIVIENDA Estandarizado were discontinued in November 2009, Crédito MIHOGAR was discontinued in August 2009 and Credito MIVIVIENDA Tradicional was discontinued since May 2006. - (ii) Techo Propio Program Management of the Household Housing Bonus (BFH) The subsidy under the Techo Propio program is granted in three modalities: (i) acquisition of a new home (AVN); (ii) construction on owned lot (CSP); and (iii) house renovations (MV).
 In all modalities, mortgage loan financing within this program comprises the participation of up to three components: (a) a subsidy channeled by the Fund with resources from the government the aforementioned Household Housing Bonus (BFH); (b) household savings and (c) when necessary, complementary financing to BFH (Techo Propio Program) which must be granted by an IFI.